Home > Cookies > Gingerbread Halloween Skeleton Cookies

 My cookies spread.
 What went wrong?

-A couple things may have happened: Did you chill the cookie dough and cut-out cookies before baking?
+A couple of things may have happened: Did you chill the cookie dough and cut out cookies before baking?
 Or, was the butter too soft when you started with the dough?
 All can contribute to cookies that spread.

 Can I freeze the cookie dough?